Written by: Rachel Torgerson

 A series that seamlessly blends horror with criminal investigations, this is a show that might not have you hooked from the first episode but the horror elements will have you coming back for more.
 The plot is centered around a classroom that is cursed and haunted by a particularly vindictive spirit.
 The class works to fight against the haunting by establishing several defenses that can do away with the spirit’s curse.
 The efforts, however, go vain when a new transfer student enters the scene and unintentionally does away with the defense measures.
 This causes the protagonist to begin investigating the reason behind the curse to prevent his classmates from falling victim.

-This is a combination of the slice of life and mystery genre that is centered around 4 high school students — Mayaka Ibara, Satoshi Fukube, Eru Chitanda, and Houtarou Oreki.
+This high school anime is a combination of the slice of life and mystery genre that is centered around 4 high school students — Mayaka Ibara, Satoshi Fukube, Eru Chitanda, and Houtarou Oreki.
 These are the students that make the Classics Literature Club and the friends soon begin experiencing strange mysteries surrounding their club and school, with ties to the club’s history.
 Eru’s enthusiasm ropes lazy Oreki into helping her with all of her shenanigans.
 Combining their investigative techniques, resourcefulness, and deduction skills, the four friends seek to uncover the truth surrounding the mysteries of their school.

 - Naoki Urasawa – Pluto